dotm/programming_magic_book/README.md

 A thing has two criteria to be a spell: incantation and effects.
 Incantation is a particular arrangement of words (symbols) that you must use to produce the effects of a spell.
 Effects are things that a spell does (e.g. read data, create data, transform data, etc.).

+Everything that fulfills the two criteria above is magic.

 ### Learning ~~Programming~~ Magic Can Make You Smart
 Want to become smarter?
 Don't do stupid trivia quizzes or brain games.
 They don't make you smarter.